CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 - `Ctrl-O` save file
 - `Ctrl-X` to exit

-## WSL2: disable automount of Windows drives
+## WSL2: disable auto-mount of Windows drives

 My main OS Windows can see the files inside WSL using paths like this: `\\wsl$\Debian\home\` or `\\wsl.localhost\Debian\home\`.
 I think this is fine.
 The host can see the guest.

 I don't like that programs in WSL can see the files of my host OS Windows.
 The win drives are mounted like `/mnt/c/`, `/mnt/d/`,...
-It is called WSL automount.
+It is called WSL auto-mount.
 I want to disable that.
 For "security" I don't want WSL to see Windows drives, folders and files by default.
 It is never good that the guest can see the host.
 This access is even read/write.
 Bad.

 There is a half-baked solution from Microsoft, but workable for my use case.